“And they served their idols: which were a snare unto them.”

 All the stone buildings looked the same and each time she rounded a corner, the empty streets only taunted her with similarities.
 Pressing herself up against a nearby wall, Rahab looked around to find a face she could trust.

 Though she could not see anyone, Rahab heard faint voices coming up the street.

 “What now?
 I'm so bored,” the first voice said.

 “Let's see what else is around this city.
 Night has fallen and I’m sure we could find something to entertain us,” a second voice called.

 Rahab felt the hair on the back of her neck stand straight on end.
 Everything inside of her told her to run, but she was desperate to find help.

 She took a cautious step closer to the edge of the building and peeked around the corner.
 Rahab covered her mouth to stifle a scream which threatened to erupt as she pulled her body back into the shadows.

 Walking down the street were two large creatures that didn’t belong in her world.

 The first stood as tall as the double building he walked past.
 Horns poked out of every open place on his body.
 His skin was as red as a flame and his large eyes were set deep in his head.
 They were the darkest black Rahab had ever seen.
-Large pointed teeth stuck out of the creature’s mouth in all directions.
+Large pointed teeth stuck out of the creature's mouth in all directions.
 One of his arms was longer than the other, but the shorter arm was stouter.
-He walked with a slow gait, and moved his head from side to side as an animal hunting its prey.
+He walked with a slow gait and moved his head from side to side like an animal hunting its prey.

 The second creature, equal in size, was covered with thin blades like those of a sickle.
 His skin was white with black splotches and large bumps.
 He had only one eye.
 Where the other should have been, a large curled claw stuck out of his head with the tip broken off.